 “We see a cluster of technologies related to planning and deployment, and also learning.
 Those are two areas where we think sales organizations are especially underinvested,” he said.

-3. Tech-Savvy Sales Teams Provide Better Training
+Sales Enablement Stat No. 3: Tech-Savvy Teams Provide Better Sales Training

 The Stat: On average, firms that use technology effectively were 57% more effective at sales training and development than ineffective technology users.